 The past can’t predict the future

-Stormwater engineers are limited by local drainage ordinances that prescribe things like how large pipes must be to handle increasing stormwater volumes and how much rainfall should be retained on site.
+Stormwater engineers are limited by local drainage ordinances that prescribe how large pipes must be to handle increasing stormwater volumes and how much rainfall should be retained on site.
 Those local codes draw from the American Society of Civil Engineers (ASCE) standards based on historical rainfall patterns.

 That means that local engineers typically look at what rainfall has been like in recent decades when designing stormwater systems, not what it’s like now or is likely to be in the future.
 And, Lawson said, requiring developers to exceed those standards could leave municipalities open to lawsuits.

 Some municipalities avoid liability by building safety margins into their designs.
 “Instead of saying, ‘Well, we’re going to use larger rainfall numbers,’ they build in a margin of safety that is trying to account for the fact that we know that we’re using old, historical storm figures and that the actual storms that these systems are going to take on are going to be much bigger,” Lawson said.

 But a better approach is needed, according to Dan Walker, a vice-chair of the ASCE Committee on Adaptation to Changing Climate and chair of the ASCE Committee on Climate Intelligence for Codes and Standards.

 “It’s widely acknowledged that most codes and standards for guidance documents for engineering design were written at a time before an understanding of how changes in weather and climate extremes are being driven by climate change,” Walker said.

 In practice, this means stormwater engineers may be designing pipes for a 1980-rainfall world when they should be thinking about what rainfall will look like in 2050.